queenkjuul/jingo-retro/README.md

 #### pages.title.asciiOnly (boolean: false)

-If this is set to true, Jingo will convert any non-Ascii character present in the title of the document to an ASCII equivalent (using the transliteration module), when creating the filename of the document.
+If this is set to true, jinji will convert any non-Ascii character present in the title of the document to an ASCII equivalent (using the transliteration module), when creating the filename of the document.
 Default was true for Jingo < 1.0 while for Jingo >= 1.0 the default is false

 #### pages.title.lowercase (boolean: false)

-If this is set to true, Jingo will lowercase any character of the title when creating the filename.
+If this is set to true, jinji will lowercase any character of the title when creating the filename.
 Default was true for Jingo < 1.0 while for Jingo >= 1.0 the default is false

 #### pages.title.itemsPerPage (integer: 10)

 This defines how many page item to show in the "list all page" page.
 Keep this value as low as possible for performance reasons.

+#### The following are unlikely to be compatible with legacy clients

 #### customizations.sidebar (string: "\_sidebar.md")